 Derived from a flowering shrub native to Europe, St. John’s wort is often taken to treat mild to moderate depression, or to reduce menopausal symptoms such as hot flashes.
 But it has numerous drug interactions and can reduce the potency of birth control pills and hormone replacement therapy, Shane-McWhorter says.
 It can also interfere with omeprazole (Prilosec), alprazolam (Xanax), certain statins and some antihistamines, Mayo Clinic reports.

-What’s more, St. John’s wort can render Pfizer’s new COVID-19 antiviral treatment, Paxlovid, powerless.
+What’s more, St. John’s wort can render the COVID-19 antiviral treatment Paxlovid powerless.
 “If a person is being treated with Paxlovid and is taking St. John’s wort, that means essentially that the Paxlovid may not work,” Shane-McWhorter says.